 Real Account – Debit what comes in and Credit what goes out

-There are no rules for the Naming of an Account.
+There are no rules for naming an Account.
 The GL Description shall depict the nature of the Account.
 For example, if the GL relates to telephone expenses, it shall not fall into conveyance expenses.
-Therefore, the traveling expenses GL is used as a debit to record the travel expenses in general.
+Therefore, the traveling expenses GL is used as a debit to record travel expenses in general.

 Conclusion:

-Traveling expenses are the expenses incurred in relation to business travel.
+Traveling expenses are expenses incurred in relation to business travel.
 The purpose shall not be personal.
 The thumb rule is to check if those expenses help further business operations.
-This travel expenses category is wide enough to cover the accommodation charges, telephone, internet charges, and ancillary charges incurred along with the hotel expenditure.
+This travel expenses category is broad enough to cover accommodation charges, telephone and internet charges, and ancillary charges incurred along with the hotel expenditure.

 Debit the Travelling expense and Credit the Bank Account to record the Journal Entry.
 If the transaction happens on a credit basis, two entries are recorded.
-The first one is to debit the traveling expense, and the Credit is to the Liability Account.
-The second entry is to debit the Liability account and Credit the bank account.
+The first is to debit the traveling expense, and the Credit is to the Liability Account.
+The second entry debits the Liability account and Credits the bank account.
 The net effect is knocking off the Liability Credit in the first entry and the Liability debit in the second.
-So, technically the journal entry is the same as the first scenario.
+So, technically, the journal entry is the same as the first scenario.
 It’s just a deferment of recording the complete transaction effect.